tatumio/tatum-kms/README.md

   ```

 * `generatemanagedwallet chain` - generates wallet for a specific blockchain and adds it to the managed wallets.
- This call echos signatureHash of the wallet to be used in API requests to the Tatum API and Extended Public Key of the wallet to pair with Tatum Ledger accounts.
+ This call echos signatureId of the wallet to be used in API requests to the Tatum API and Extended Public Key of the wallet to pair with Tatum Ledger accounts.

     ```
     bash:$ tatum generatemanagedwallet BTC
     {
-        "signatureHash": "e3015fc0-2112-4c8a-b8bf-353b86f63ba5",
+        "signatureId": "e3015fc0-2112-4c8a-b8bf-353b86f63ba5",
         "xpub": "xpub6EsCk1uU6cJzqvP9CdsTiJwT2rF748YkPnhv5Qo8q44DG7nn2vbyt48YRsNSUYS44jFCW9gwvD9kLQu9AuqXpTpM1c5hgg9PsuBLdeNncid"
     }
   ```

 * `storemanagedwallet chain` - stores mnemonic-based wallet for a specific blockchain and adds it to the managed wallets.
- This call echos signatureHash of the wallet to be used in API requests to the Tatum API and Extended Public Key of the wallet to pair with Tatum Ledger accounts.
+ This call echos signatureId of the wallet to be used in API requests to the Tatum API and Extended Public Key of the wallet to pair with Tatum Ledger accounts.

     ```
     bash:$ tatum storemanagedwallet BTC
     {
-        "signatureHash": "e3015fc0-2112-4c8a-b8bf-353b86f63ba5",
+        "signatureId": "e3015fc0-2112-4c8a-b8bf-353b86f63ba5",
         "xpub": "xpub6EsCk1uU6cJzqvP9CdsTiJwT2rF748YkPnhv5Qo8q44DG7nn2vbyt48YRsNSUYS44jFCW9gwvD9kLQu9AuqXpTpM1c5hgg9PsuBLdeNncid"
     }
   ```

 * `storemanagedprivatekey chain` - store private key of a specific blockchain account and adds it to the managed wallets.
- This call echos signatureHash of the wallet to be used in API requests to the Tatum API.
+ This call echos signatureId of the wallet to be used in API requests to the Tatum API.

     ```
     bash:$ tatum storemanagedprivatekey BTC
     {
-        "signatureHash": "e3015fc0-2112-4c8a-b8bf-353b86f63ba5"
+        "signatureId": "e3015fc0-2112-4c8a-b8bf-353b86f63ba5"
     }
   ```

-* `getmanagedwallet signatureHash` - obtain managed wallet / private key from wallet store.
+* `getmanagedwallet signatureId` - obtain managed wallet / private key from wallet store.

     ```
     bash:$ tatum getmanagedwallet e3015fc0-2112-4c8a-b8bf-353b86f63ba5